 | ||1920 x 1080||30||2400k + 128k||fhd||yes|

 The profile should match the resolution and framerate of the transmitted stream as closely as possible to avoid unnecessary down-scaling or frame-dropping on server side.
 Higher profiles may not be available to all channels.
 If the selected profile is not available, the default profile is selected automatically.

 Example: To transmit full HD video, the stream key would be

 Adaptive Bitrate Streaming

 Some profiles can be combined with Adaptive Bitrate (ABR) Streaming to better accommodate mobile or low-bandwidth viewers.
-If enabled, the video stream is encoded in multiple resolutions and bitrates at the same time and the video player will automatically switch to the highest possible resolution based on available client bandwidth.
+If enabled, the video stream is encoded with multiple resolutions and bitrates at the same time and the player will automatically switch to the highest possible resolution based on available client bandwidth.

 To enable “Adaptive Bitrate Streaming”, choose a profile that supports it, and add